widdix/aws-ec2-ssh/README.md

 1. Wait until the stack status is `CREATE_COMPLETE`
 1. Copy the `PublicName` from the stack's outputs
 1. Connect via ssh `ssh $Username@$PublicName` replace `$Username` with your IAM user and `$PublicName` with the stack's output

-## How does it work

-* On first start all IAM users are imported and local users are created
- * The import also runs every 10 minutes
-* On every SSH login the EC2 instance tries to fetch the public key(s) from IAM using sshd's `AuthorizedKeysCommand`
- * You can restrict that the EC2 instance is only allowed to download public keys from certain IAM users instead of `*`.
-This way you can restrict SSH access within your account
- * As soon as the public SSH key is deleted from the IAM user a login is no longer possible